 Proof: The first two clauses follow from the arbiter correctness in Lemma 1 and the correctness of the master with respect to the host interface (Lemma 3).
 The third follows from the transfer definition in Definition 2 and again the arbiter correctness.
 The last three clauses are given by the master to bus correctness in Lemma 5, the slave to bus correctness in Lemma 6, and the local correctness of both (Lemmas 4 and 2).

-bitration system in order to provide the read data from time k instead of time d(i).
+Note that one would need a much more evaluated arbitration system in order to provide the read data from time k instead of time d(i).

 IV.
 PIPELINED PROTOCOL